dougpark/parkhillfw/docs/feature_creep.md

 - add email to list for starting a group email
 - add phone number to list for starting a group message

-- Mail Blast to send emails to the group
+- Mail Blast to send emails to the group, not supported
-- Mail Group to allow Google Groups peers to all emails
+- Mail Group to allow Google Groups peers to all emails, not supported
-- Mail Forwarding - Users setup domain email forwarding
+- Mail Forwarding - Users setup domain email forwarding, not supported
-- SMS - Send and manage SMS messages to users
+- SMS - Send and manage SMS messages to users, not supported
-- Notifications - Send alerts and updates to users
+- Notifications - Send alerts and updates to users, not supported
 - Announcements - Post and manage community announcements

 - Blog - Manage and publish blog posts